Katja Leikert: Member of the German Parliament, 2013–present

 In the 2017 national parliamentary election Leikert successfully defended her parliamentary seat, albeit with a reduced majority.
 She won only 35.3% of the first preference votes, but this was still comfortably more than the second placed candidate, Sascha Raabe of the SPD.
 Both candidates saw reductions in their share of the vote, and populist or fringe parties gained vote share, reflecting wider national and international trends.
 Parliamentary colleagues elected her one of the CDU/CSU alliance's eleven Bundestag deputy chairpersons in January 2018, first under the leadership of Volker Kauder and later Ralph Brinkhaus.
 Her areas of responsibility within the parliamentary group include policy on Europe, political co-ordination and co-operation with like-minded political parties in other parts of Europe, the European People's Party, the CDU's office in Brussels and human rights.

 In the negotiations to form a coalition government with Social Democrats (SPD) and the Christian Social Union in Bavaria (CSU), Leikert was part of her party's delegation.

 Since the 2021 elections, Leikert has been a member of the Committee for Families, Women and Youth and of the Committee on Foreign Affairs.

 In addition to her committee assignments, Leikert has been an alternate member of the German delegation to the Parliamentary Assembly of the Council of Europe (PACE) since 2022.
 In the Assembly, she serves on the Committee on Migration, Refugees and Displaced Persons and the Sub-Committee on Refugee and Migrant Children and Young People.

+In June 2024, Leikert announced that she would not stand in the 2025 federal elections but instead pause her career in active politics.